 - Gluten Free Gingerdoodles - I love these cookies year round.

-- Gluten Free Crescent Cookies - This is another popular holiday cookie that can be enjoyed all year long.
+- Gluten Free Crescent Cookies - This is another popular holiday cookie that can be enjoyed year-round.

 Gluten Free Chocolate and Vanilla Cookies